Water Heater Anode Rod: What It Is & Why Replacement Matters

 Choosing the Right Type

 For most households, magnesium rods work well and are the most economical choice for standard water conditions.
-Switch to aluminum if you have hard water or experience sulfur smell issues.
+Switch to aluminum or zinc-aluminum if you have hard water or experience sulfur smell issues.
 Consider powered rods if you want a permanent, maintenance-free solution and don't mind the higher initial investment.

 Find Trusted & Licensed Plumbers in Ohio